dbrunkow/CKS-exercises/a.cluster_setup.md

 * Propely setup Ingress objects with security control# Cluster Setup (10%)

-* Use Network security policies to restrict cluster level access

-* Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)

-* Propely setup Ingress objects with security control

 * Protect node metadata and endpoints

 * Minimize use of and access to GUI elements